Nebraska Divorce Tips

 Divorce Papers > Divorce Tips > Nebraska Divorce Tips

-Some useful Nebraska Divorce Tips
+Some fundamental Nebraska Divorce Tips

 - The premarital agreement was not executed voluntarily, or

-- When the agreement was executed it was unconscionable and prior to execution of the agreement, the following occurred
+- When the agreement was executed it was unconscionable and prior to execution of the agreement, the following occurred:

-- The party was not offered a reasonable and fair disclosure of the financial obligations and property of the other party
+- The party was not offered a reasonable and fair disclosure of the financial obligations and property of the other party.

 - When any action for separate maintenance or annulment of marriage or divorce is filed and there is a minor child of the divorcing partners or of either of them, the court might conclude that the welfare of this child might be affected by this action.
-Moreover, if the court feels that there is the slightest chance for reconciliation, the court might transfer the case to the reconciliation court
+Moreover, if the court feels that there is the slightest chance for reconciliation, the court might transfer the case to the reconciliation court.

-- Irrespective of the determination of the court pertaining to child custody
+- Irrespective of the determination of the court pertaining to child custody:

-- Every parent is given equal and full access to the medical and education records of the child, except when the court has issued contrary orders
+- Every parent is given equal and full access to the medical and education records of the child, except when the court has issued contrary orders.

-- Consider all the cases which satisfy both the below mentioned conditions
+- Consider all the cases which satisfy both the below-mentioned conditions:

 - A request for name restoration was not granted or included